 - If they tell you it’s too hard or they want to give up, remind them why they started the journey in the first place.
 This is where you can really step up.
 Take their hand and go for a walk, or a run, or on a trip to the grocery store to help them stock up on some healthy food.

-- Defend them to others who doubt their commitment to losing weight.
+- Defend them to others who doubt their commitment.
 You’ve got to believe they can do it, even when others do not.
 You don’t have to come to fisticuffs with “Negative Nancys” but a simple smile and the words “I believe in her/him” is good.
 You still may not convince the naysayers, but you’ve certainly shown your friend that you are down for the ride.

 (Originally published April 7, 2014)